 So enough yammering and onto the recipe – na zdrowie!

 1 bottle of spirytus (750mL)

 2 Glass jars and bottles

 First, boil water and pour it on the lemons.
-It helps melt off any gross stuff that is on the skin, but it also preps the rind to get the most oil out of it.
+It helps melt off any gross stuff that is on the skin and it also preps the rind to get the most oil out of it.
 Peel off the rind with a vegetable peeler but avoid the white pith as it’s bitter in flavour.
 Put the rind into a 1L or larger glass jar.

 Pour 250mL of the filtered water into that same glass jar with the lemon peels.
 I like boiling water and then once it cools, using that water for this recipe.
 Pour the whole bottle of spirytus into this jar.
 Let this sit and marinate for 24 hours.
 If you don’t have spirytus, you can use Polish vodka 🙂

 Now back to the naked lemons.
 Carefully peel all of the white pith off the lemons.
 Yes, this is tedious but it’s important to remove it as it’ll make the cytrynówka bitter.
 Once the pith is off, slice up the lemons and put them into the second glass jar.
 This jar needs to hold about 1.5L or more.
 Don’t worry so much about the seeds.
 If I could pick them out, I did, but if they were deep in the lemon slice, I left them.